SBC CHEVY 383 STROKER STAGE 2.0 CRATE MOTOR AFR HEADS, 503 hp BASE ENGINE

 Since our pistons sit at a taller than normal compression height, we only have to remove approx. .005-.010 off the deck surface of the block.
 Our goal is set the piston at zero deck (flush with the deck surface).
 This maintains the deck's thickness, making it much stronger than a block that has been cut down .025.
 The engine will also run a bit cooler with a thicker deck.
 It's well known that the deck dissipates much of the built up heat an engine generates.
 This also allows for future deck re-surfacing without compromising the integrity of the block.
 On our bbc engines, we actually leave the piston about .003 to .005 in the hole to allow for possible piston rock.
 Our sbc engines will have the pistons setting right at zero with the deck.

-These pistons are also suitable for use with nitrous or blower setups.
+These pistons are also suitable for use with mild nitrous or blower setups that do not exceed a 25% increase in horsepower over the engines naturally aspirated rating.

 The picture below is a generic file photo of a Scat crankshaft.